-Stage 1: Selection of qualified participants for this face-to-face course will be from among those who previously enrolled in and passed the self-learning e-course on the same subject.
-The self-learning e-course will be available on the APO e-learning website (http://www.apo-elearning.org/moodle19/).
+Stage 1: Qualified participants for the face-to-face course are selected from among those who previously enrolled in and passed the self-learning e-course on the same subject.
+The self-learning e-course is available on the APO e-learning website.

-Stage 2: This face-to-face course will have an examination, and successful participants will be requested to carry out a productivity improvement assignment in their countries within three to six months after they return from the Philippines.
+Stage 2: An examination is conducted at the end of the face-to-face course, and successful participants are requested to carry out a productivity improvement assignment in their countries within three to six months after the training course.

-Stage 3: The participants will submit project reports to the APO Secretariat for review, and a registration-based certificate will be given to successful candidates.
-All successful APO-certified productivity practitioners will be registered on the APO website.
+Stage 3: The participants submit project reports to the APO Secretariat for review, and a registration-based certificate is given to successful candidates.

+After completing the three stages, the successful APO-certified productivity practitioners are registered on the APO website.

-Productivity practitioners must be able to diagnose the current productivity performance of any organization and then adopt and implement the appropriate solutions for improvement.
-Therefore, NPOs are strongly requested to nominate emerging professionals and new recruits who are expected to work as productivity practitioners for this course.
-It is mandatory for the participants to submit productivity improvement project reports after participation in this course.
+DPP: Basic aims to equip participants with fundamental knowledge on productivity, which enables them to diagnose the current productivity performance of any organization and then adopt and implement appropriate solutions for improvement.
+Therefore, NPOs are requested to nominate emerging professionals and new recruits who are expected to work as productivity practitioners for this course.
+It is mandatory for the participants to submit productivity improvement project reports after participating in this course.
 At the end of the program, participants are expected to practice the techniques learned and continue to carry out self-development to qualify to attend the DPP: Advanced course in the future.